jenkins-x/jx-docs/content/en/docs/getting-started/setup/boot/clouds/amazon.md

 weight: 20
 ---

+The information in this document assumes you have already created a Kubernetes cluster in AWS and you are now ready to `boot` your cluster with Jenkins X.
-For details of how to setup your cluster see the [Amazon instructions](/docs/getting-started/setup/create-cluster/amazon/)
+For details of how to create a cluster see the [Amazon instructions](/docs/getting-started/setup/create-cluster/amazon/)

 [Basic Configuration](#basic-configuration)